 We currently have certain distribution partners that deliver a significant percentage of traffic to our merchant listings, in terms of click-throughs.
-Yahoo!, primarily through its subsidiaries, such as Inktomi and Overture, is the largest distribution partner of our paid inclusion services, and represents more than 20% of our total revenue for the quarter ended March 31, 2004.
-Prior to this period, for the year ended December 31, 2003, Yahoo! and its subsidiaries represented less than 10% of our total revenue.
+Yahoo!, primarily through its subsidiaries, such as Inktomi and Overture, is the largest distribution partner of our paid inclusion services, and these distribution relationships collectively represented more than 20% of our total revenue for the six months ended June 30, 2004.
+Prior to this period, for the year ended December 31, 2003, distribution through Yahoo! and its subsidiaries collectively represented less than 10% of our total revenue.
 Existing agreements with certain Yahoo! subsidiaries contain mutual termination clauses and are primarily structured on a variable-payment basis, under which we make payments based on a specified percentage of revenue or based on the number of paid click-throughs.
 We intend to continue devoting resources in support of our Yahoo! relationship, although there are no guarantees that this relationship will remain in place over the short- or long-term.